chicory root

 Chicory Root Uses

 Although it's currently having a “glow-up” moment, chicory root has been around for centuries.
-It's used for medicinal, food, and even ceremonial purposes.
+It's had historical applications for food, medicine, and even ceremonial purposes.
 [3]

 You can consume chicory root as a whole food or in powder form.
 Or chicory root is also available as a simple serum, an alternative sweetener, and occasionally an essential oil.